Catskill909/radio/content/help/podcasting/rss-feed-management.md

 - **Google Podcasts:** Automatically indexed, but you can use Google Podcasts Manager.

 > [!NOTE]
-> It may take up to 24 hours for new episodes to appear on these platforms after you publish them in Radio Suite, as they cache your RSS feed.
+> It may take up to 24 hours for new episodes to appear on these platforms after you publish them in StationDock, as they cache your RSS feed.